cyberthreatinfo/cyberthreatinfo.github.io/_posts/2019-09-23-nonprofits.md

 non-profit, and have have never thought of these questions, or are worried about even asking the question, let me help you with some basics.

-Cyber-security should be thought of as an element of your risk management strategy.
+**Cyber-security should be thought of as an element of your risk management strategy**.
 In the same way that you have strategies for dealing with fire, theft, flooding or other risk events, you need a strategy to deal with cyber-security issues.
-As with these other risks, it pays to be prepared to deal with the risk, rather than being caught flat-footed when the event happens, as when it happens, reaction time and actions are critical.
+As with these other risks, it pays to be prepared to deal with the risk, rather than being caught flat-footed when the event happens, as when it happens, **reaction time and actions are critical**.

 - How are you protecting donor information?
 - Who has access to this information?